 You Don’t Have to Solve Everything; Sometimes Simple is Better

 While software developers often want to solve everything for customers, “sometimes simple is better,” said Charbonneau.
 “The data security journey can be as simple as a customer wanting a little label applied to data to get started on the journey.
 We’ll build on that,” he noted.

 Data classification helps identify, classify, and automatically apply security solutions to ensure regulatory compliance and control over data – serving as a foundation of a robust data security strategy.
 Charbonneau also talked about the importance of doing what is needed to help customers solve today’s problem with an eye on the future, such as scaling up and addressing the different needs of enterprise-scale customers.

-According to Charbonneau, software company acquisitions at HelpSystems are more than a simple code grab.
+According to Charbonneau, software company acquisitions at Fortra are more than a simple code grab.
 “They want to solve data security issues by bringing good technology together to solve problems and getting them to play well together,” he said.
 “As IT leaders, it’s important to remember, ‘I don’t have to solve everything.’
 It’s important to give everyone an opportunity to have a voice and not overpower them.
 We want to give that junior engineer more power and leverage and a good work experience and do so by keeping the hierarchy as flat as possible and check power levels at the door.”

-Charbonneau also touched on the importance of integration of corporate culture with the recent acquisition by HelpSystems.
+Charbonneau also touched on the importance of integration of corporate culture with the recent acquisition by Fortra.
 “They are very people-oriented, and that was important to us,” he noted.
 “We put a lot of focus on culture training to help people better themselves and as founders we needed to understand when to pull back and hire the right people to keep creativity in mind.”
-He noted that this culture has continued with HelpSystems as everyone works to put customers first always as they mesh as a larger organization.
+He noted that this culture has continued with Fortra as everyone works to put customers first always as they mesh as a larger organization.

 Listen to the episode now: